ITensor/website/docs/julia/getting_started/qn_dmrg/main.md

     sites = siteinds("S=1",N; conserve_qns=true)

-Setting `conserve_qns=true` tells the `siteinds` function to conserve the maximum possible different quantum numbers that are associated to the site type (which is `"S=1"` in this example).
+Setting `conserve_qns=true` tells the `siteinds` function to conserve every possible quantum number associated to the site type (which is `"S=1"` in this example).
 For @@S=1@@ spins, this will turn on total-@@S^z@@ conservation.
-(For other site types that conserve multiple QNs, there are specific keyword arguments available to track just a subset of these QNs.)
+(For other site types that conserve multiple QNs, there are specific keyword arguments available to track just a subset of conservable QNs.)
 We can check this by printing out some of the site indices, and seeing that the subspaces of each `Index` are labeled by QN values: